N.J.: Trio of insurance-related laws signed

 By raising the minimum liability coverage, the law’s aim is to provide better financial protection to the public and parties involved in accidents with these vehicles.
 This change reflects the rising costs associated with vehicle accidents and the need for adequate insurance coverage to address these costs.

-Expansion of workers’ compensation for volunteers and public safety personnel
+Expansion of WC for volunteers, public safety personnel

 A-5909/S-4267 (sponsored by Sen. Sarlo, Sen. Oroho and Assemblymember DeAngelo, Assemblymember Wirths, Assemblymember Space) revises workers’ compensation coverage for certain injuries sustained by volunteer and professional public safety and law enforcement personnel.